J01100/matrix-calculator/README.md

 create Enter button
 output sum matrix

-work matrix subtraction button ask for dimensions generate 2 matrices entry create Enter button output difference matrix
+work matrix transpose button
+ask for dimensions
+create Enter button
+output transposed matrix

 work matrix multiplication button ask for 2 matrix dimensions (the cols on matrix A must be the same as the rows on matrix B)